Introduction

 - Write your PostgreSQL queries.

-- Use the generated code in your project.
+- Import and use the generated code in your project.

 Compared to other Rust database interfaces, Clorinde's approach has the benefits of being simple to understand while also generating code that is both ergonomic and free of heavy macros or complex generics.
 Since Clorinde generates plain Rust structs, you can also easily build upon the generated items.